Overcoming the challenge of rehabilitating older adults with combined vision and hearing loss

 Following Dr. Sharratt’s presentation and a light luncheon, attendees engaged in a panel that focused on housing issues.
 Joining Dr. Sharratt in discussions were Mr. Mike Balshaw, Community volunteer; Dr. Lois Brockman, Housing Committee Chair, University of Manitoba Retirees Association; and Ms. Laura Rempel, Master’s student, Department of City Planning.
 Dr. Menec chaired the panel.
 Forum attendees and the panel engaged in discussion about housing ideas for seniors.

-Centre on Aging's 18th Annual research forum: Dr. David Butler-Jones
+Centre on Aging's 18th Research Forum: Dr. David Butler-Jones

 Samuel Weiner Distinguished Visitor Award recipient